 - USAID’s Development Innovation Ventures (DIV) specifically references evaluations and rigorous evidence in the official solicitation: “Larger scale Stage 2 innovations (over $500,000) must include or test the evidence of impact of an innovation.
 This evidence of impact must be causal and rigorous—the grantee must either have rigorous underlying evidence already established, use this funding to run an evaluation with an evaluation partner, or run an evaluation with its own funding during the grant period.”
-More on DIV’s funding framework can be found in its evaluation criteria (see page 6 in DIV’s most recent Annual Program Statement for the evaluation criteria).
+More on DIV’s funding framework can be found in its evaluation criteria (see DIV’s most recent Annual Program Statement for the evaluation criteria (p.
+6)).

-Did the agency use evidence of effectiveness when allocating funds from its 5 largest non-competitive grant programs in FY19?
+Did the agency use evidence of effectiveness when allocating funds from its non-competitive grant programs in FY20?
 (Examples: Evidence-based funding set-asides; requirements to invest funds in evidence-based activities; Pay for Success provisions)

-- USAID does not administer non-competitive grant programs (score for criteria #8 applied).
+- USAID does not administer non-competitive grant programs (relative score for criteria #8 applied).